frausto/clippy_revenge/README.md

 * Is he condescending for no reason?
 Yes.

 * Is the plugin performant or optomized in any way?
 Of course not.

+* Will it possibly crash your browser and cause things to break.
+Almost certainly.

 Finally, Clippy for chrome!